 Physical

-• PHI processed and stored in SOC 2 Type II certified data centers
+• PHI processed and stored in cloud data centers that maintain SOC 2 Type II and ISO 27001 certifications (Microsoft Azure).

-• Physical access controls at all data processing facilities
+• Physical access controls at data processing facilities

-• Device encryption for all endpoints with PHI access
+• Device encryption for endpoints with PHI access

 • Secure workstation policies for remote access